ivydesign/tingle-space.github.io/asmrtist.md

 Don't know where to start?
 We've got you.

+✅ Checklist for making an ASMR video:

+1. Determine what type of ASMR video you want to make.

+*Every ASMR video has a different intended audience — and that's okay.
+Accessibility is never one-size-fits-all.
+Just like designing an inclusive space, creating accessible ASMR means making intentional choices about who you're designing for.
+Before you hit record, think about who you want to prioritize and why.*

+1. Determine what type of ASMR video you want to make.
+*Every ASMR video has a different intended audience — and that's okay.
+Accessibility is never one-size-fits-all.
+Just like designing an inclusive space, creating accessible ASMR means making intentional choices about who you're designing for.
+Before you hit record, think about who you want to prioritize and why.*

+2. Choose what type of triggers.
+*This is usually the exciting part!
+You get to choose your props and sounds.
+Think about whether your triggers are primarily auditory (tapping, crinkling, whispering), visual (slow movements, hand movements, satisfying visuals), or both.
+Keep your audience in mind!
+Some triggers may be overwhelming for sensory-sensitive viewers, while others may not work at all without sound.*

+3. Set up your space.
+*Your environment matters.
+Good lighting, a clean background, and minimal background noise all help make your video more accessible and enjoyable.
+You don't need a fancy studio.
+A quiet corner with soft lighting works perfectly.*

+4. Record your video.
+*Take your time.
+Slow, intentional movements and a calm pace make ASMR more accessible for everyone.
+Don't worry about being perfect.
+Authenticity and warmth are what make ASMR special.*

+5. Edit and add captions.
+***Captions are non-negotiable** at Tingle Space.
+Tools like CapCut and YouTube Studio can auto-generate captions for you — just review them for accuracy before publishing.
+Below are further instructions.*

+6. Write an accessible description and upload.
+*Your description is part of the experience.
+List your triggers, add a sensory warning if needed, include timestamps, and mention whether captions are available.*

 - How to record your first ASMR video — beginner's guide

 <a href="https://youtu.be/rVeSp25IVGY" target="_blank">